jacobemcken/jacobemcken.github.io/_posts/2024-01-12-very-small-pdf-for-testing.md

 excerpt_separator: <!--more-->
 ---

-For testing, I often find myself prioritizing having small data sets because I find they are easier to comprehend.
+For testing, I often find myself prioritizing having small data sets because they are easier to comprehend.
-Also, the small size helps emphasize what is being tested when data isn't filled with many irrelevant data points.
+Also, the small size helps emphasize what is being tested when irrelevant data is absent.

-Today I needed a PDF for testing.
+Today, I needed a PDF for testing.
 Following the same principles, I sought out "the smallest (valid) PDF" and ended up on StackOverflow.

 <!--more-->

-In most cases, the size of the PDF, probably doesn't matter much but I needed a PDF base64 encoded in a JSON file.
+In most cases, the PDF size probably doesn't matter much, but I needed a PDF base64 encoded in a JSON file.
 A huge PDF would not fit on my screen and force me to scroll making it harder to get an overview of the JSON file in its entirety.